c2y5/InboxAPI/README.md

 python app.py
 ```

-Open your browser at `http://localhost:5000` to create and view code snippets.
+Open your browser at `http://localhost:5000`.

 ---